 For the Near West Planning District, The Master Plan states that "There are a number of vacant industrial and commercial properties within the District, many of which are within or adjacent to residential neighborhoods.
 Creative reuse strategies for these buildings or sites are needed" (p.
 229).
 Staff notes that the proposed multi-family use is not in compliance with the Master Plan designation of "industrial" for the subject property.
-However, it appears that further industrial use of the historic building is unlikely given the building's size and configuration.
 Residential and commercial uses offer a reasonable alternative for reuse that would support preservation of the existing building.

-Staff notes that the proposal does address the City's goal of creating new higher quality housing targeted toward market rate rentals as is evidenced by the unit sizes and amenities.
+Staff notes that the proposal does address the City's goal of creating new housing targeted toward market rate rentals.
 Staff notes that, given the large land area associated with the project, the resulting density is lesser than many similar adaptive re-use projects that have received approval.
 The successful renovation of the Todd Ham building and the Stove Works buildings at the corner of Hermitage and Leigh Streets indicates that this location is a desirable alternative to nearby residential areas such as Carver and the Fan District.
 This proposal would also provide adequate on-site parking for the proposed use and significant right-of-way and site improvements, including the installation of sidewalks and street trees along Overbrook.